sbidy/pywizlight/README.md

 `turn_off(self)` turns the light off

 `turn_on(PilotBuilder)` turns the light on.
-This take a `PilotBuilder` object, which can be used to set all the parameters programmtically - rgb, color temperature, brightness, etc. To set the light to rhythm mode, create an empty `PilotBuilder`.
+This take a `PilotBuilder` object, which can be used to set all the parameters programmatically - rgb, color temperature, brightness, etc. To set the light to rhythm mode, create an empty `PilotBuilder`.

 ## Bulb methods (UDP native):
-- **getSystemConfig** - gets the current system configuration - no paramters need
+- **getSystemConfig** - gets the current system configuration - no parameters need
 - **syncPilot** - sent by the bulb as heart-beats
-- **getPilot** - gets the current bulb state - no paramters need to be included
+- **getPilot** - gets the current bulb state - no parameters need to be included
 - **setPilot** - used to tell the bulb to change color/temp/state
 - **Pulse** - uncertain of purpose
 - **Registration** - used to "register" with the bulb: This notifies the built that